maegges65/junit-tests/README.md

 ## Description

-For each example, there is a separate package in both the `src` and the `src-test` folder.
+For each example, there is a separate package in both the `main` and the `test` folder.

 ### demo